-Erza Cosplay shows how she molds with air dry clay and Worbla’s Pearly Art to create detailed armor pieces.
+Erza Cosplay shows how she moulds with air dry clay and Worbla’s Pearly Art to create detailed armor pieces.

-Hogal Cosplay used Worbla’s Pearly Art to create this dagger from Skyrim, and shared a video of the process with us.
+Hogal Cosplay used Worbla’s Pearly Art to create this dagger from Skyrim, and shared a video of the process with us below:

-Naruvien Art & Design used Pearly Art to create this bracelet and shared a video of the process with us!
+Naruvien Art & Design used Pearly Art to create this bracelet and shared a video of the process with us below!

 Panterona Cosplay shared a tutorial on how she used Worblas Pearly Art for this beautiful filigree bracer.
 You could apply this technique to any armor piece.

-Kat Kosplay shares how she used PVC pipe and some simple tricks with Worbla to create Rey’s iconic staff in this video shared with us!
+Kat at HealtoDeath shares how she used PVC pipe and some simple tricks with Worbla to create Rey’s iconic staff in this video below.